wavemotion-dave/DS994a/README.md

 * There is a limit of 512 ROM files per directory and 256 DSK images per directory.
 You can have as many directories as you wish.
 * Filenames are limited to 128 characters.
 Shorten your ROM filenames if you run into this.
 * As of version 2.0, the MAME/MESS .rpk (ROM PacK) format is also supported - these are single file archives that contain the ROMs and a layout.xml file that describes where the ROMs get loaded and how any banking might work.
+* As of version 2.4, any cartridge filename that ends in _cru just before the .bin extension will be considered a Paged CRU cart type (a handful of the original Databiotics carts used this scheme).

 If you wish to associate a .dsk file with your cart (e.g. Adventure or Tunnels of Doom, etc.) you can name the .dsk files with the same base name as the cart and replace the C/D/G/8 with 1, 2 or 3.